Publ

 (Redirected from Publ CMS)

-Publ is a dynamic publishing system written in Python.
+Publ is an open source dynamic publishing system written in Python.
 It is billed as "like a static site generator, only dynamic."
 It is primarily developed by fluffy.

 Its design is based on static publishing systems such as Jekyll or Pelican, but rather than generate static HTML content, it instead dynamically maps index and entry views to page/entry content based on metadata.
 It's specifically designed to allow for heterogeneous types of content; for example, the author's site uses the same publishing framework to provide vastly-different presentation and, in some cases, navigation mechanisms for disparate content types such as music, comics, art, and blogs.